 IVR, or interactive voice response, is a system that help callers navigate through a series of prompts to retrieve information or reach a specific department of your business.
 Because it’s the first thing your callers will encounter when calling your business, it’s an important aspect of your company.
-You need to test this system yourself to make sure it’s running as effectively as possible.
+That makes testing your IVR an essential practice.

 In this article we’ll discuss 10 questions to ask yourself when testing your IVR.
 Plus, we’ll share some of our best tips for troubleshooting problems with IVR systems.